REVENGE977/NewsBot/README.md

 };
 ```

+### Want to contribute to this repository?
+Any contributions are welcome!
+Currently, these are the main issues with this repo:
+* No proper error handling in places
+* Non-OOP sections of the codebase
+* Inconsistency accross files and functions

 ### Have a suggestion or question?
 We're open to suggestions and questions!
 Please send your message to [admin@cachemaps.net](mailto:admin@cachemaps.net?subject=CSGONewsBot).